Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-A versatile annual to grow, nasturtiums come in both bushy and climbing or trailing varieties, so are ideal for lots of different sunny spots around the garden.
+A versatile annual to grow, nasturtiums come in both bushy and climbing or trailing varieties, so are ideal for your flower bed ideas.

 One of the joys of gardening is being able to eat what you grow, and the vividly colored flowers of nasturtium not only deliver in the looks department, making a beautiful addition to beds or containers, but the petals, seeds and leaves are edible, too.

 The young leaves of nasturtium taste similar to watercress for sprinkling over salads, while the seedpods can be pickled in vinegar and used like capers.

 If you're also looking for planting projects to get the children involved with then nasturtium is a great choice, as it is such an easy plant to grow.
 Find out when to plant nasturtium seeds and bedding plants to enjoy their flame hues in summer and fall.

 How to grow nasturtium